rajgoel/course-machine-learning/02-lecture/slides.md

 The gradient $\nabla f$ of a function $f$ gives the direction of the steepest ascend.

-<object data="digitrecognition/gradient.svg" type="image/svg+xml" ></object>
+<object data="02-lecture/gradient.svg" type="image/svg+xml" ></object>

+> [!NOTE]
-By changing weights and biases in opposite direction of the gradient, we can quickly minimise the error function.
+> By changing weights and biases in opposite direction of the gradient, we can minimise the error function.

----

-## Forward Pass (Forward Propagation)

-- The input data is passed through the network, and the output is the computed output probabilities.

-## Backpropagation

-- The error (loss) is computed.
-- Gradients of the loss w.r.t. network parameters using the chain rule are computed.
-- Update the weights and biases using gradient descent (or other optimizers like Adam).

 ---